Skip to content

 Where should I start

-Both publish metrics to ROI Analytics — per-app Grafana dashboards showing cost per application, volume by severity, and top expensive patterns.
-Act on the findings with Edge Optimizer, Edge Regulator, or Storage Streamer.
+The Reporter publishes metrics to ROI Analytics — Grafana dashboards showing cost per application, volume by severity, and top expensive patterns.
+Act on the findings with the Receiver (Filter or Compact mode) or Retriever.

 Comparisons